bpropelled/Web-Dev-Notes/Resources.md

-# Resources for Me :rocket
+# Resources for Me :rocket:
 This is a collection of cool things, sites and other things that i need to read up on or reference from time to time

 Description | Link